Biennio Rosso: Events

-In April 1920, Turin metal-workers, in particular at the Fiat plants, went on strike demanding recognition for their 'factory councils', a demand the PSI and CGL did not support.
+In April 1920, Turin metalworkers, in particular at the Fiat plants, went on strike demanding recognition for their "factory councils", a demand the PSI and CGL did not support.
 The factory councils more and more saw themselves as the models for a new democratically controlled economy running industrial plants, instead of purely as a bargaining tool with employers.
 The movement peaked in August and September 1920.
 Armed metal workers in Milan and Turin occupied their factories in response to a lockout by the employers.
 Factory occupations swept the "industrial triangle" of north-western Italy.
 Some 400,000 metal-workers and 100,000 others took part.
 On September 3, 185 metal-working factories in Turin had been occupied.

-The PSI and CGL failed to see the revolutionary potential of the movement; had it been maximized and expanded to the rest of Italy, a revolutionary transformation might have been possible.
+According to William A. Pelz, the PSI and CGL failed to see the revolutionary potential of the movement; had it been maximized and expanded to the rest of Italy, a revolutionary transformation might have been possible.
 Most Socialist leaders were pleased with the struggles in the North, but did little to capitalize on the impact of the occupations and uprisings.
 Without the support and quarantined, the movement for social change gradually waned.

 Aftermath

 By 1921, the movement was declining due to an industrial crisis that resulted in massive layoffs and wage cuts.
-In contrast to the passive demeanor of the PSI and CGL, employers and the upcoming fascist did react.
+In contrast to the passive demeanor of the PSI and CGL, employers and the fascists did react.
 The revolutionary period was followed by the violent reaction of the Fascist blackshirts militia (the Fasci Italiani di Combattimento) with the support of Italian industrialists and landowners.
 And eventually by the March on Rome of Benito Mussolini in October 1922.

 Fascist austerity imposed from 1922 to 1928 resulted in workers' gross wage share tumbling back to 1913 levels by 1929, reversing the gains made during 1919–1920, when, according to political economist Clara Mattei, "average Italian nominal daily industrial wages quintupled (around a 400 percent increase) compared to their prewar levels" by 1921.
 A 1924 article published in The Times lauded the imposition of austerity: "the development of the last two years have seen the absorption of a greater proportion of profits by capital, and this, by stimulating business enterprise, has most certainly been advantageous to the country as a whole."

 A quantitative sociological study of the period by analyzing newspaper news in the period clearly demonstrates the evolution of violence acts between the social groups involved.